Happy first week of October!

 pot).
 Add vegetables and saute 3 to 5 minutes until vegetables

 are tender.
-Add broth, water, Italian dressing mix and salt and
+Add broth, water, Italian dressing mix and salt

 pepper.
 Stir and bring to a boil.
-Add pasta, cover and simmer on
+Add pasta, cover

 low for 10 minutes.
 Remove from heat and serve.
-Garnish with

 parsley or Parmesan cheese.